AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 2. Validating documents

-Mortgage chatbots are also useful for the mortgage industry while verifying documents.
+Mortgage chatbots are also helpful for the mortgage industry while verifying documents.
 AI chatbots can analyze submitted documents as follows:

-1. Categorizing documents according to their information such as personal information, financial information, information regarding the reason of loan application etc.
+1. Categorizing documents according to their information, such as personal information, financial information, information regarding the reason for the loan application, etc.

-3. Mortgage bots raise a red alert when there is missing information to complete a loan application process.
+3. Mortgage bots raise a red alert when there is missing information to complete the loan application process.
 Inconsistencies in the paperwork may also cause chatbots to stop the application process.
 This assists a lender in determining whether a client has submitted genuine copies of the papers needed to process their lending application.
-The process also automated fraud detection.
+The process also automates fraud detection.

 4. Mortgage bots inform the client that their application procedure is over if the submitted documents satisfy all the requirements.